Scholarships

 Awards: Vary in amount but do not exceed the total of direct costs.

 Apply: No application necessary.
-These are awarded by coaches.
+Coaches award these.

-Departmental Scholarships: Award amounts vary
+• Departmental Scholarships: Award amounts vary

 Eligibility: Awarded in the areas of art, band, education, campus ministries, music, and theatre.